 After leaving Richmond, prepare for the best part of today’s tour.
 Tasmania is renown for its wildlife, and Bonorong Wildlife Sanctuary at Brighton will give you a fabulous sample of local animals.
 Time your visit to join one of their keeper-tours of the park, and see the creatures up close and personal.
 Have your camera at the ready if you want souvenir pictures of Tasmanian Devils, koalas, wombats and kangaroos.
 And you won’t just get photos… you’ll have the chance to pat and feed the animals, too.

 Of course, there’s a choice of cafes and restaurants if you’re feeling hungry again.
-Then there’s specialty stores to uncover, a historic church to photograph and even Willow Court, a former insane asylum, in the centre of town.
+Then there’s specialty stores to uncover, a historic church to photograph and even Willow Court (former insane asylum) in the centre of town.
 Or you might like to just visit Peppermint Hill Lookout and see the beautiful town from an elevated position.

 Back to Base: Accommodation Hobart Tasmania

 After such a busy day trip, you might need a relaxing drink before dinner.
-May I suggest a visit to the Lark Distillery to sample some of their award-winning spirits and liqueurs?
-If it happens to be a Friday evening, house band Coyote Serenade play blues, country and folk music to entertain the crowd.
+May I suggest a visit to Lark Distillery to sample some of their award-winning spirits and liqueurs?
+If it happens to be a Friday evening, house band Coyote Serenade play blues, country and folk music to entertain.

 And finally, as the sun sets on your day trip, how about a nice dinner?
 What better way to finish a tour?
 Tasmania has a multitude of fine places to eat, so finding a Hobart restaurant to suit your budget and taste shouldn’t be too difficult.
 The Salamanca precinct has a good selection, and you can enjoy the ambiance of the historic sandstone buildings along the waterfront.
 And don’t forget that bottle of wine you scored earlier on your tour!

 Tasmania: scenery, wildlife, eating, drinking, history, shopping… where else could you discover all that in one day?
-And if you’re keen for someone else to do the driving on your Tasmanian tour, we would strongly recommend contacting Judy from Eye See Personalised Tours… she can offer you fabulous service and she’ll treat you as a guest, not just a tourist.
+And if you’re keen for someone else to do the driving on your Tasmanian tour, we would strongly recommend contacting Judy from Eye See Personalised Tours.
+She’ll offer fabulous service and treat you as a guest, not just a tourist.